cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 The deterministic ODE works fine for inference, but it is not suitable for reinforcement learning.
 RL needs to explore: from the same prompt and same initial noise, we need the model to produce *different* trajectories that we can reward differently and compare against each other.
 A deterministic process produces one trajectory per starting point, so there is nothing to compare.

 Following [Flow-GRPO](https://arxiv.org/abs/2505.05470), we replace the deterministic ODE with a stochastic differential equation (SDE) that injects a small amount of noise at each step.
-The SDE is carefully constructed so that, at every time \\(t\\), its distribution over \\(x\_{t}\\) matches the original ODE.
-This *marginal-preserving* property is important: it keeps RL training aligned with the deterministic ODE we use at inference, rather than optimizing a sampler with a different sequence of intermediate distributions.
+Both the ODE and the SDE are run starting from the same noise distribution \\(x_{1} \sim \mathcal{N}(0, I)\\), and the SDE is carefully constructed so that, at every time \\(t\\), the distribution of \\(x_{t}\\) is the same under both processes.
+This *marginal-preserving* property is important: it means that optimizing the SDE policy also improves the deterministic ODE we use at inference.
 After discretization, each denoising step becomes a draw from a Gaussian:

 \\[ \pi\_{\theta}(x\_{t-\Delta t} \mid x\_{t}, c) = \mathcal{N}(x\_{t-\Delta t};\ \mu\_{t},\ \sigma\_{t}^{2} \Delta t \cdot I) \\]